Writing an A+ Teaching Philosophy Statement

-A philosophy of education statement is an integral component of your teaching portfolio.
+Teaching philosophy statements are an integral component of a education portfolio.
 This statement helps to demonstrate how you have been purposeful about your teaching.
 It also enables you to communicate your goals as a teacher and illustrate how your teaching concepts can be transformed into real classroom activities.
-Most teaching job applicants are now being asked to articulate their education philosophy into a Philosophy of Education Statement.
+Most teaching job applicants are now being asked to articulate their teaching philosophy into a philosophy of education statement.

-Your personal philosophy of education statement should include the following:
+Your personal teaching philosophy statement should include the following:

 - Your perception of teaching: Here you describe what teaching means to you, your teaching processes, and how you can facilitate those processes as an educator.
 Issues such as motivating students, facilitating the learning process, how to challenge students academically, and how to support their learning abilities should be addressed.